Expense management: Telecom expense management

 Telecom Expense Management (TEM) is the process of managing large enterprises communications costs to include fixed voice and data, mobile devices, Unified Communications and Collaboration (UCC), VoIP, and any other IT related services.
 The management of wireless and wireline service and asset expenses is labeled as Telecom expense management.
 Historically, Telecom expenses were managed as general services.
 In recent years, more and more organizations associate telecom expense to IT services.
 This change in management is due to a shift in global business strategies towards evolving technologies.

 Travel expense management

-Travel expense management (often referred to as "T+E") is defined as the means to organize and manage travel arrangements and costs for traveling employee.
+Travel expense management (often referred to as "T+E") is defined as the means to organize and manage travel arrangements and costs for traveling employee.In recent years, artificial intelligence (AI) has enhanced corporate travel expense management by enabling automated expense capture, real-time policy compliance checks, fraud detection, predictive spend analysis, and improved cost control through data-driven insights.
+A number of software providers offer corporate travel and expense (T&E) management solutions, including platforms such as Coupa, Ramp, Zoho Expense, Dice and Zaggle.

 Technology expense management

 Technology expense management or IT expense management is the management of technology costs such as software licenses, computer equipment, applications, etc. Technology expense management also includes the management of services related to technology (SaaS, PaaS, etc.).
 Technology expense management activities are often performed through the use of various technology tools (bill of IT, management software, workflows, etc.).